 Step 2.
 This step should not begin until it appears that all the concrete barrier can be removed without interruption from the work site.
 The barriers shall be removed beginning at the downstream end of the tangent portion and continuing upstream to the taper.
 The taper portion shall be removed last, beginning at the end farthest from the shoulder.
 Removal of all other traffic control devices should be removed in the normal sequence.

 BASIS OF PAYMENT: This work shall be considered as included in the pay item for TRAFFIC CONTROL AND PROTECTION, STANDARD 701402, for TEMPORARY CONCRETE BARRIERS, and for other pay items as described in the Standard Specifications and these Special Provisions.

-101G.doc
+Vertical Panels, if specified in the plans, shall not be paid for separately, but shall be considered to be included in the cost of TRAFIC CONTROL AND PROTECTION, STANDARD 701402, for TEMPORARY CONCRETE BARRIERS.